Never bet against human ingenuity

 "Despite some severe interruptions, our country's economic progress has been breathtaking.
 Our unwavering conclusion: Never bet against America." - Warren Buffett

-Potential consequences of betting against human ingenuity by buying “safe” assets
+Examples of betting against human ingenuity by buying “safe” assets

 1) Cash